-If no department or college resources are available or if the student has complex exam accommodations (such as a need for assistive technology, a room alone, or 300% time), go to DSP's Proctoring (https://dsp.berkeley.edu/auxiliary-service-units/proctoring) page and follow the directions provided to request proctoring assistance by completing a Testing Agreement.
+If no department or college resources are available or if the student has complex exam accommodations (such as a need for assistive technology, a room alone, or 300% time), go to DSP's Proctoring page and follow the directions provided to request proctoring assistance by completing a Testing Agreement.
 Testing Agreements should be submitted as early in the semester as possible.